-- support curriculum-linked and health and wellbeing outcomes for pupils
+- support curriculum-linked and/or health and wellbeing outcomes for pupils.

-All state-funded schools and colleges with 10% or more pupils eligible for Free School Meals, are eligible to apply for up to £750 (£250 provider and £500 transport) towards the costs of booking a school trip with an education provider*, or for a self-led visit (£500 transport only).
+- All state-funded schools and colleges with 10% or more pupils eligible for Free School Meals, are eligible to apply for the grant.
 We use the “Get information about schools service” as our data source to confirm percentage of Free School Meals.

 How do I apply?